 At Ward and Smith Personal Injury, our maritime accident attorneys have years of experience representing the victims of boating and watercraft accidents in North Carolina.
 We understand that personal injury cases involving issues specific to navigable waterways require a deep understanding of both maritime law and state negligence laws.
 That is why we use all available resources to help you get compensation for the damages you need and deserve.

 - Boating accidents involving recreational and commercial boats

 - Water skiing, jet skiing, kayaking, canoeing, paddling boarding, and tubing accidents

 - Harbor or dock injuries or wrongful deaths

 - Jones Act cases

-Boating accidents can result in devastating outcomes, such as loss of life and catastrophe injuries.
+Boating accidents can result in devastating outcomes, such as loss of life and catastrophic injuries.
 According to the Coast Guard, the most common types of vessels involved in fatal accidents are open motorboats and personal watercrafts.
 The North Carolina Wildlife Resources Commission has identified several contributing factors to these incidents.
-The following are some of the most common reasons for boating accidents in North Carolina.
+The following are some of the most common causes of boating accidents in North Carolina:

 - Weather conditions